ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 I don't want to be overly negative.
 I was surrounded by a toy community I love, and I had priceless time to connect with old friends and new.
 But that's the core issue: in past years, I was too busy *selling toys* to have those long conversations.

 I always bring a camera to these shows, but most years we're too busy for me to actually step out and get much footage.
 The last time I was able to get any real footage at a toy show was at [Toylanta 2021](https://communitymedia.video/w/8c47ddd6-ba52-4f82-8f01-7083372b737d), where I had enough time on Sunday morning before general access opened up to get about ten minutes of footage (on a camera built in 1971) that we cut down into a 3 minute recap video.
-In that footage, you can see some of the kinds of dioramas I was talking about earlier.
+In that footage, you can see some of the kinds of dioramas I was talking about earlier, and a hint of the creative community no longer present at this show.

 Compare that the Joelanta retrospective video at the top of this post which is cut down from over two hours of footage shot over more than 4 hours of just wandering around and talking to people.